jsinger67/id-tree-layout/README.md

 simplicity the `id_tree_layout` crate offers a simple default solution for this task, the SvgDrawer type.
 It provides elementary representation of the embedding in SVG format.
 But if the user wants to use its own realization, for instance to print the embedding onto a bitmap, he can integrate into the graph generation easily.
-All he needs to do is to implement the `Drawer` trait for his drawer.
+For this he needs to implement his own drawer algorithm and implement the `Drawer` trait for it.
+Then he can use the `Layouter`'s `with_drawer` method to supply it to the drawing procedure.

 ## Example Usage